 Grissom peeked over his upturned desk at the figures marauding through the lab.
 They were the same as his team, down to the beyond-their-pay-grade fashion choices.
 Except one detail: Their glowing red eyes.
 And the rampant evil.

 "They're obviously being powered by the Negadouble-Crystal we found earlier, Nick.
-We need to find that crystal and destroy it," said Grissom, ducking his head back down.
-"We haven't got much time - they're going to reach the evidence locker soon, and if they destroy that, we've lost the case."
+We need to find that crystal and nullify it," said Grissom, ducking his head back down.
+"We haven't got much time - they're going to reach the evidence locker soon, and if they destroy the contents, we've lost the case."

 Cath groaned.
-"But Greg dropped it in that barrel of other crystals!
-They're all black crystals!
+"But Greg dropped the Negadouble-Crystal in that barrel of other crystals!
+And all of those crystals were black and glowed ominously too!
 We'll never figure out which one it is!"

 "But that's the thing," said Grissom.
 "All Negadouble-Crystals are unique.
 Like fingerprints.
 We can do this, guys."